jlmcgraw/aviationCharts/README.md

-The purpose of this utility is to process the freely provided FAA/Aeronav digital aviation charts into seamless mbtiles suitable use in mapping applications.
+The purpose of this utility is to process the freely provided FAA/Aeronav digital aviation charts into seamless mbtiles suitable for use in mapping applications.

 It has only been tested under Ubuntu 14.10